candacetribble/candace/README.md

 I believe we should always continue learning and thinking about our place within the organization and within the world.

-I highly value honesty and integrity.

-I believe people are more important than process, but I am definitely a fan of process that works for the people involved.
+I believe people are more important than process, but I am a big fan of process that works for the people involved.
 (Was that confusing enough?)

 ### How We Can Help One Another
 #### How can I help you?
-**Provide context.** A lot of my time at work is spent in meetings, filtering and sharing information from different areas within the company.
+**Provide context.** A significant amount of my time at work is spent in meetings, filtering and sharing information from different areas within the company.
 I aim to be as transparent as possible when sharing this information, without overwhelming you with it.

-**Supply an outside perspective.** I don't write code day-to-day, but I have worked as a quality engineer and I will be close to the projects you work on, to help provide informed opinions or share my thoughts.
-Please feel free to use me as a sounding board for your ideas.

 **Celebrate!** It's my job to take hits for the team and to celebrate you when things go well.
 If you are not comfortable self-promoting and you'd like to get the word out about something, let me know.
 I want to see you do well and receive recognition for your work, and helping you get proper visibility for the hard work you do is my favorite part of my job!

 **Provide coverage.** I can run interference if you need help focusing.
 If you need support for an uncomfortable situation, I can help you.

+**Supply an outside perspective.** I don't write code day-to-day, but I have worked as a software quality engineer and I will be close to the projects you work on, to help provide informed opinions or share my thoughts.
+Please feel free to use me as a sounding board for your ideas.

 #### How can you help me?
 **Show up.** This doesn't mean "sit in your seat 8-5 Monday through Friday".
 This means, "be predictable and accountable" and be a reliable teammate to your peers.
 Sometimes events outside our control interfere with our schedules, but when you can plan ahead, please let us know by keeping your calendar current.
 As an extension of this, I ask that you make your calendar public (but I invite you to [mark meetings and appointments "private" as needed](https://www.lifewire.com/how-to-make-an-event-private-in-google-calendar-1172180/)).

 **Do amazing work and show ownership.** I believe we're operating at our best when we show ownership, follow through, and take pride in the quality and impact of our work.
-If something prevents you from doing amazing things, I want to know.
+If something prevents you from doing work that you are proud of, I want to know.

 **Disagree when you need to.** Healthy debate is essential to getting to the best solutions.
 Don't be afraid to debate with me.
 Egos, mine included, have no place on the team.
 When I challenge your ideas it's in the spirit of making sure we arrive at the best possible solution, and I encourage you to challenge me the same way.

 **Tell me when I messed up.** I'm human, and I make lots of mistakes!
 Sometimes I don't know that I messed up, so when I do please let me know.

-**Ask questions and be curious.** If you want to know something, just ask!
+**Ask questions and be curious.** If you want to know something, just ask.
 In a group setting this has the added benefit of encouraging others who are not naturally outspoken to feel more comfortable asking questions, as well.

 ### About Me
 I'm an ambivert who leans toward introversion, but please don't confuse my occasional quietness with a lack of interest or engagement.
 I'm an internal thinker who is often quiet in large group settings or brainstorming sessions and who prefers to follow up directly when I have something I believe adds value to the conversation.